meaghanlewis/online-content/best-streaming-tools.md

 - Easy signup with email

 ## Other things that would be helpful:
-- a mic
+- Microphone
-- headphones
+- Headphones
-- quiet space
+- Quiet space